verdantlearn/cc-climate-stories-action/modules/Stories/_posts/2021-01-01-stories-front-page.md

 # Add your climate stories

-Open this link in a new browser tab to contribute your actions!
+Open this Cryptpad link in a new browser tab to contribute your own stories, and read others' during the hackathon:

 [https://cryptpad.fr/code/#/2/code/edit/lpIyDyQl83TS5M+OkMCDdDc4/](https://cryptpad.fr/code/#/2/code/edit/lpIyDyQl83TS5M+OkMCDdDc4/)